abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 However, as human beings, we have this great penchant for creating problems out of nothing, a tendency that is quite self-harming.
 We create these problems with our perceptions and our desires.
-We pay attention to them, dwell on them, think about them, obsess over them, and so they stick with us.
+We pay attention to them, dwell on them, think about them, and obsess over them.
+So they stick with us.
 By dwelling on a particular issue, it grows and becomes more entrenched in our being and more entrenched in our perceptions.
 Before we know it, we’re in a world that seems tremendously complicated, and we don’t recognize that this is something we’ve created